-ROYAL VISIT TO THE LEVIATHAN.-The Queen and Prince Consort, accompanied by the King of the Belgians, and the other Imperial and Royal guests, visited the Leviathan on Monday.
+ROYAL VISIT TO THE LEVIATHAN .- The Queen and Prince Consort, accompanied by the King of the Belgians, and the other Imperial and Royal guests, visited the Leviathan on Monday.
 The Royal party went in carriages to the Victualling-yard at Deptford, where they embarked in the Admiralty barge, and soon reached the ship.
-Mr. Yates, the secretary of the company, and Captain Harrison awaited her Majesty at the gangway, on reaching which she was received by Mr. H. T. Hope and his co-directors, Sir Joseph Paxton, M.P., Hon.
+Mr. Yates, the secretary of the company, and Captain Harrison awaited her Majesty at the gangway, on reaching which she was received by Mr. I. T. Hope and his co-directors.
+Sir Joseph M.P., Hon.
 F. Berkeley, M.P., Mr. R. J. R. Campbell, M.P., Mr. Samuel Baker, and Mr. St. George Burke.
 The deck of the ship not being yet laid on the iron framing, a platform had been constructed for the Royal party, extending her full length, along which they proceeded.
 The visitors made the tour of the ship, and were ultimately conducted to the bows, where a dais had been elevated.
 Here the Queen expressed her great admiration of the vessel, and her singular pleasure at seeing the successful manner in which it had been brought near its completion.
 Her Majesty added that she felt a warm interest in the ship as a monument of national naval enterprise, and hoped that it would ever remain part of the mercantile navy of the country.
 To this, the directors hastened to respond by an assurance that, as Englishmen, they would take care that a ship so honoured should never sail under a foreign flag.
-Her Majesty then intimated a wish to inspect the machinery; but the descent into the engine-room being considered not sufficiently commodious, the Royal party were invited to view the machinery from the hatchway.
-Other parts of the vessel were also inspected, and the pressed his belief that there will be no dissolution of visitors left after staying about an hour.
-In returning to Deptford, the Queen was obliged to hold her bouquet close to her face the whole way, to exclude the foul] THE NEW ELECTIONS.-The show of hands for the and was declared to be in favour of Sir Henry Stracey, I the House.
+Her Majesty then intimated a wish to inspect the machinery; but the descent into the engine-room being considered not sufficiently commodious, the Royal party were invited to view the machinery from the hatchway. visitors left after staying about an hour.
+In returning to Deptford, the Queen was obliged to hold her bouquet close to her face the whole way, to exclude the foul reception. odours of the river.

-the Conservative candidate.
+THE NEW ELECTIONS.-The show of hands for the East Norfolk election took place last Saturday at Norwich, and was declared to be in favour of Sir Henry Stracey, the House, the Conservative candidate.
 A poll was then demanded on behalf of Major Coke, who comes forward on Liberal principles.
 There was a good deal of uproar all through the proceedings, and the addresses of the candidates could hardly be heard.
 They do not appear, however, to have contained anything of interest.
 The poll took place on Tuesday, when Major Coke was returned by 2933 votes against 2698 given to Sir Henry Stracey.

-THE CROPS .- The accounts of the state of the crops from all parts of the country are most favourable.
+THE CROPS. -The accounts of the state of the crops from all parts of the country are most favourable.
 The glorious weather up to the present time has brought all cereal produce unusually forward; and an early and abundant harvest is anticipated.
 In the north of Derbyshire, heavy storms have done some damage; but in some places a little rain would be an advantage.